 But for me, the series is all about memorable moments, and Live and Let Die provides more than its fair share, with revolving wall booby traps, oddball set-pieces and a nifty gadget which proves essential in defining Moore’s brazen variation on a long-established character.
 Bond’s magnetic watch was meant to be utilized in many ways: drawing escape vessels, attracting compressed-air bullets for one of the most elaborate deaths in the series, but as thrillingly bizarre as the exploding Karanga was, the device’s true value comes in the form of a dress unzipper, Roger’s salacious spy bedding yet another foreign delight thanks to the unbending loyalty of one Miss Moneypenny (Lois Maxwell).
 This is perhaps our first window into the Moore so many of us would come to cherish while others simply refused to accept anyone but Connery.

-Live and Let Die would receive lukewarm reviews upon its release, but with the mourning of Connery’s loss still very much a factor this was perhaps only inevitable.
-In the minds of those critics who had fawned over the original Bond’s macho turn, Moore was a bad fit, a man cut from the wrong cloth who was destined to drown in the smugness of his slight frame.
+Live and Let Die would receive lukewarm reviews upon its release, but with the mourning of Connery’s loss still very much a factor, this was perhaps only inevitable.
+It isn’t perfect, and Moore would reach greater heights in subsequent instalments as the Bond formula became much more familiar to him.
+Still, in the minds of those critics who had fawned over the original Bond’s macho turn, Moore was a bad fit, a man cut from the wrong cloth who was destined to drown in the smugness of his slight frame.
 But Roger was so much more than the naysayers gave him credit for.
-He may have been infamous for dodging stunts but he could play hard-edged when the material demanded, as proven in 1981’s espionage-heavy For Your Eyes Only, and his portrayal would prove the most enduring, seeing him star in a record seven features between 1973 and 1985.
-Moore was an actor with an ageless cool; effortlessly debonair with an inimitable sense of humour that won the series a whole generation of new fans, and for me the most befitting Bond there ever was.
+He may have been infamous for dodging stunts, but he could play hard-edged when the material demanded, as proven in 1981‘s espionage-heavy For Your Eyes Only, and his portrayal would prove the most enduring, seeing him star in a record seven features between 1973 and 1985.
+Moore was an actor with an ageless cool, effortlessly debonair with an inimitable sense of humour that won the series a whole generation of new fans, and for me the most befitting Bond there ever was.